All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Omega-3 — fatty acids that reduce inflammation

-Additionally, Omega-3s affect brain function — they enhance concentration, stress resilience, and stabilize mood, which is especially important during exhausting workouts.
+Moreover, Omega-3 affects brain function — it enhances concentration, resilience to stress, and stabilizes mood, which is especially important during exhausting workouts.

 How to take vitamins correctly

-For vitamin complexes to truly work, they need to be tailored to specific loads and dietary patterns.
+For vitamin complexes to truly work, they need to be tailored to specific loads and dietary regimes.

 • Take complexes after meals to improve absorption.

-• Do not combine several supplements with similar compositions — excess of certain elements can be harmful.
+• Do not combine several supplements with similar compositions — excess of some elements can be harmful.

 • Drink enough water: hydration enhances the action of B vitamins and magnesium.